 Today I invite you to take some time to reflect on this question: Do I practice what I preach?
 Do I know what I preach by my words and my actions?
 How can I live more authentically in my everyday living?
 This is all Benedict asks of us!
 It also is all that Jesus asks of us!
 (Sister Kristine Anne Harpenau, OSB; The Dome Blog).

-Links of interest… Catholics come home… Feast of God’s love… Memories of Katrina: neighbors / work not yet finished… Most Holy Trinity: Catholic directory / facebook / new church site on horizon… Mother Henriette Delille: about / book review / controversy / exhibition / foundress / grave marker / misidentification / nun / venerable… Scripture speaks: Most Holy Trinity… St. Anselm Church… University of Texas Marine Science Institute… Use your gifts… the Word among us…
+Links of interest… Catholics come home… Feast of God’s love… Memories of Katrina: neighbors / work not yet finished… Most Holy Trinity: Catholic directory / facebook / new church site on horizon… Mother Henriette Delille: about / book review / controversy / exhibition / foundress / grave marker / misidentification / nun / venerable… Scripture speaks: Most Holy Trinity… Spirit of 79: The number of Americans proposed for sainthood… St. Anselm Church… University of Texas Marine Science Institute… Use your gifts… the Word among us…

 Filed under: call of service, Child Jesus, homilies, prayer, spiritual gifts | Tagged: building community, God's master plan, Most Holy Trinity Catholic Church-Covington LA, overcoming adversity, St. Anselm Church-Madisonville LA | 2 Comments »